Clatronic

 Safety first: Disconnect power before testing components.

-- Verify with thermometer: Place an oven-safe thermometer in the center of the cavity and compare actual temperature to the set temperature.
+- Verify with thermometer: Place an oven-safe thermometer in the center of the cavity and compare the actual temperature to the set temperature.

 - Check elements: Visually inspect elements while heating; they should glow evenly.
-Dark spots or uneven glow indicate a failing element.
+Dark spots or an uneven glow indicate a failing element.
 Test resistance and replace any suspect element.

 - Sensor check: Test the NTC sensor resistance at room temperature and at a known elevated temperature (e.g., 100°C in hot water, if removable).
-Replace if readings are inconsistent with specifications.
+Replace it if readings are inconsistent with specifications.

 - Control calibration: Some Clatronic models allow temperature offset adjustment in the settings.
 Refer to the manual to recalibrate if the oven is consistently off by a fixed amount.